Adur road closures: seven for motorists to avoid this week

 • A27, from 11.59pm January 31 2022 to 6am April 28 2023, moderate delays (10-30 minutes): A27 eastbound and westbound, Shoreham, 24 hour lane closure for construction of new roundabout.

-• A27, from 8pm March 24 to 6am March 25, slight delays (under 10 minutes): A27 eastbound, Upper Brighton road, lane closure for West Sussex Highways off network electrical works.
+• A27, from 8pm March 28 to 5am March 29, slight delays (under 10 minutes): A27 eastbound and westbound, Sompting to Lancing, Lane closures for emergency barrier repairs.

-• A27, from 8pm March 26 to 5am March 28, slight delays (under 10 minutes): A27 westbound, Holmbush to Lancing, slip road and lane closures for emergency barrier repairs, diversion via National Highways network.
+• A27, from 8pm April 2 to 6am April 11, slight delays (under 10 minutes): A27 eastbound and westbound, Manor Roundabout to Busticle Lane, carriageway closure for resurfacing works, diversion via local authority network.

+• A23, from 8pm April 5 to 6am April 11, moderate delays (10-30 minutes): A23 westbound, Dale Hill Pycombe, exit slip road closure and diversion Route for West Sussex County Council.

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.